synoa/synoa.github.io/documentation/git/workflow.md

 ---

-## Feature is ready for testing
+## [3] Feature is ready for testing

-Your feature is "almost" finished and you want others to test it.
+Your feature is "almost" finished and you want others (e.g. colleagues or customers) to test it.
 This is when the **review** branch comes into play, because the **review** is used on the test-system.

 ```bash
 # Update review